andela-technology/qualified-docs/content/for-teams/getting-started/core-concepts.md

 #### Multiple Choice Questions
 Multiple choice questions can be configured with the following options:
 - Single choice
-- Mulitple choice with a fixed choice count
+- Multiple choice with a fixed choice count
 - Multiple choice with a non-fixed choice count
 - Weighted single choice, where some choices are more correct than others
 - Weighted multiple choice, where some choices are more correct than others